Middle East latest: Israeli strikes kill at least 85 Palestinians in Gaza, hospitals say

 Israeli airstrikes overnight into Thursday struck several homes in the Gaza Strip and killed at least 85 Palestinians, according to local health officials.
 Among those pulled alive from the ruble was a month-old baby girl, but her parents and brother were killed.

 Hamas fired three rockets at Israel on Thursday without causing casualties.
 It was the first such attack since Israel resumed heavy bombardment of Gaza on Tuesday, shattering the ceasefire that had halted the 17-month war.
-The Israeli military also restarted its blockade of northern Gaza, including Gaza City, which it maintained for most of the war.
-It said people would only be allowed to leave and head south on Gaza's coastal road.
+The Israeli military is again enforcing a blockade on northern Gaza, including Gaza City, and its forces have moved to retake a strategic corridor dividing north from south.

 Here’s the latest: